adamfoneil/JsonSettings/README.md

 1. Create a class for your application settings based on [JsonSettingsBase](https://github.com/adamosoftware/JsonSettings/blob/master/JsonSettings/JsonSettingsBase.cs).
 Override the `Scope`, `Filename`, `CompanyName` and `ProductName` properties.
 These allow the settings class to derive a path to the saved settings via the [GetFullPath](https://github.com/adamosoftware/JsonSettings/blob/master/JsonSettings/JsonSettingsBase.cs#L62) method.

-2. If you need to encrypt a string property, add the [[JsonProtect]](https://github.com/adamosoftware/JsonSettings/blob/master/JsonSettings/JsonProtectAttribute.cs) attribute, setting in addition to the `DataProtectionScope` value, whose settings are `Machine` and `User` I think.
+2. If you need to encrypt a string property, add the [[JsonProtect]](https://github.com/adamosoftware/JsonSettings/blob/master/JsonSettings/JsonProtectAttribute.cs) attribute, setting in addition to the `DataProtectionScope` value, whose settings are `LocalMachine` and `CurrentUser`.
 Props to this [SO answer](https://stackoverflow.com/a/29240043/2023653) on implementing the custom attribute that does this.

 2. Instantiate your settings class with `JsonSettingsBase.Load<T>` where `T` is your settings type.